 His voice became the soul of modern Bollywood, moving effortlessly from heart-wrenching ballads to explosive dance numbers.

-Sonu Nigam didn't just sing for films; he provided their emotional heartbeat for a generation.
-Born in 1973, he was a child performer on Indian radio, his talent evident from the start.
-His big break came in the 1990s, but it was the new millennium that saw him dominate, with songs like 'Sandese Aate Hai' from 'Border' and 'Kal Ho Naa Ho' defining an era.
-Nigam's mastery lies in his chameleonic ability, adopting the tonal quality of older legends like Kishore Kumar for tribals while forging a distinct, supple style of his own.
-He brought a contemporary pop sensibility to playback singing, expanding its technical and expressive range.
-Beyond the studio, his public performances are events of raw vocal power and connection, cementing his status as a voice that feels both intimately familiar and spectacularly grand.
+Sonu Nigam sang 'Kal Ho Naa Ho' and 'Sandese Aate Hai,' providing the emotional heartbeat for a generation of Indian film.
+Born in 1973, he was a child performer on Indian radio.
+His big break came in the 1990s, but the new millennium saw him dominate film soundtracks.
+Nigam's mastery lies in his chameleonic ability: he adopts the tonal quality of older legends like Kishore Kumar while forging a distinct, supple style.
+He brought contemporary pop sensibility to playback singing, expanding its technical and expressive range.
+His public performances deliver raw vocal power and connection.

 1965–1980